rohberg/talk-interactive-components-in-classic-plone/docs/index.md

 ## Create Plone Add-On with Svelte

-Maik Derstappen created a handy bob template that creates a Plone package with all essential elements for a Svelte app integrated in Plone.
+There's a handy bob template that creates a Plone package with all essential elements for a Svelte app integrated in Plone.

 Install once the Plone Command Line Client *plonecli*